aredlavenkat/fluxion-docs/docs/streaming/index.md

   to confirm determinism.
 - **Failure drills** – Regularly exercise retries, dead-letter routing, and resuming from checkpoints to ensure operational runbooks remain accurate.

+## Choosing the right stages

+Not every aggregation stage is equally valuable in streaming scenarios.
+Consult the [Stage Support Matrix](stage-compatibility.md) for guidance on which stages are stream-friendly today and which ones are better saved for the upcoming batch job engine.